 When you get back around to the front again, you’ll have just twisted the hair section above the brush one full rotation.
 Keep pulling the hair through the brush with the dryer pushing behind it and rotating the brush every 3″ so that by the end of the section your hair has been twisted a few times and it looks like a little loose dreadlock.
 Set down the brush and the dryer for a second (I leave the dryer on and set it on a heat safe countertop) and use your fingers to “fluff up” the twist by either rolling it between your fingers or by holding the end with one hand and pulling at sections of it with the other.
 Fluffing it up a bit before it cools will give you a bigger and looser wave overall.
 Don’t brush through the twist yet though; leave all the twists until your whole head is done.
 Let down the next 1/3″ of your hair and repeat the process and finish with the top 1/3 after that.
 Depending on your hair type, you may get a smoother curl by drying and twisting each section twice before fluffing it, so try that if it’s not as smooth as you would like.
 As a side note, you want to use a brush that will hold your hair in the bristles during the brush turning process, so if yours falls right out, you probably need a different type of brush (maybe with course bristles or more densely packed bristles).
 The hair not staying in could also mean you are trying to do too much hair at once, so try a smaller section and see if that helps too.
 Once all your sections are twisted, fluffed, and cooled (like the photo above), use your fingers to comb out your twisted locks and enjoy the waves!
 If you have one section that didn’t curl as much as you wanted, you can always mist that section and redo it to make it wavier.
 Sometimes I leave it without product, but I’ll also spray a bit of this on my fingers and run it over the ends to keep them from getting frizzy.
 I like how well my hair keeps the wave after sleeping on it for a few days, so I usually only have to do my whole head once.
 But sometimes I do touch up a section or two a few days later to add some new life.

 This definitely took me 3-4 times before I felt like I was really getting the hang of it (especially on my less-dominant hand side), so don’t give up if it feels hard and takes too long the first time!
-You can see a little video of what the brush flip should look like here if you are still a little confused on how to twist the brush.
 You’ll get a lot faster as you practice and it’s the main way that I style my hair now even though I wasn’t sure I could do it at first.
 If you’d rather stick with your curling iron, you can also try my mermaid waves method, but since this method uses less heat, I think it’s one that I’ll use most of the time to be a little gentler on my hair … xo.
 Laura